Malawi Police Service says it is in control of security situation

 By Mwayi Nsaliwa

-Malawi Police Service has been forced to release a statement after incidents where the police were targeted by criminals.
+Malawi Police Service has been forced to release a statement addressing public concerns over security after incidents where the police were targeted by criminals.

 In a statement yesterday, Malawi Police Service Public officer James Kadadzera said they are aware of the public concern caused by some criminal incidents that have occurred recently.